Against Reflective Equilibrium

 Endnotes

-In the lecture, I offer a bit more detail on this point (in the form of a dilemma). ↩︎
+In the lecture, I offer a bit more detail on this point (in the form of a dilemma).
+I expect that many philosophers would reject this premise.
+See, for instance, Scanlon (2002, p.
+148) where he argues that reflective equilibrium ‘allows all possible sources of justificatory force to be considered’. ↩︎

 Unless, that is, it were limited to familiar situations.
 But this would be hard to do given that we are not in a position to know which situations are unfamiliar (see Cognitive Miracles: When Are Fast Processes Unreliable?).
 And it would also not be very useful.
 After all, we have little need for a theory covering only cases that our fast processes already provide us with expertise in dealing with.
 And if the idea of reflective equilibrium is just to identify principle implicit in responses due to fast processes, it should be subsumed into moral psychology rather than viewed as a method of doing ethics. ↩︎